-- 1. A student shall be immediately eligible in the school in which he or she first enrolls each school year, the school school in which the student makes himself or herself a candidate for an athletic team by engaging in practice before enrolling or the school to which the student has transferred in accordance with F.S.
-1006.20(2)(a) - 2.
-A student may not participate in a sport if the student participated in that same sport at another school during that school year, unless the student meets the criteria in F.S.
-1006.15(3)(h) and SB Policy 5004.1(III)(A) - 3.
-A student's eligiblity to participate in any interscholastic or intra-scholastic extracurricular activity may not be affected by any alleged recruiting violation until final disposition of the allegation persuant to F.S.
-1006.20(2)(b) - 4.
-Students shall be progressing satisfactorily toward graduation as provided for in the District's approved pupil progression plan - 5.
+- 1. Students shall be progressing satisfactorily toward graduation as provided for in the District's approved pupil progression plan. - 2.
 Students must have been regularly promoted from the 8th grade and must maintain a cumulative grade point average of 2.0 or above on a 4.0 scale or its equivalent in the courses required for high school graduation.
-The cumulative grade point average and courses for graduation include all attempted credits in high school - 6.
-Student participation will be disallowed if the student is convicted of, or found to have committed, a felony or a delinquent act that would have been a felony if committed by an adult, regardless of whether adjudication is withheld. - 7.
+The cumulative grade point average and courses for graduation include all attempted credits in high school. - 3.
+Student participation will be disallowed if the student is convicted of, or found to have committed, a felony or a delinquent act that would have been a felony if committed by an adult, regardless of whether adjudication is withheld. - 4.
 Since representing a school either as an elected school officer or in extracurricular activities is both an honor and a privilege, only students meeting requirements established by their club, school, instructional services, and/or the Board shall be eligible to serve as representatives of their school.